Redocly/redocly-cli/docs/commands/login.md

 :::warning Note

-Go ahead and [generate a personal API key](../../settings/personal-api-keys.md), this is needed to log in.
+Go ahead and [generate a personal API key](../../settings/personal-api-keys.md); this key is needed to log in.

 :::